Annielytix/adbcicd/README.md

  ![alt text](./readme_images/ado_pub_test_cov_p2.png)

-20. On the Agent Job Click the + in order to add a task that will be used to publish the build artifacts for use in a release pipeline later.
+20. On the Agent Job Click the + in order to add a task that will be used to publish the build artifacts for use in a release stage later.

  ![alt text](./readme_images/ado_add_task.png)